Retirement is all about freedom; or is it?

 Freedom without a plan may lead to useless freedom.
 Freedom is such a generic term that it can lead to no action.
-The risk with the response above is there is this person values freedom so much that nothing happens.
-Action comes out of being specific and detailed.
-For example, in retirement we have the freedom to travel more.
+The risk with the response above is there are this person values freedom so much that nothing happens.
+The action comes out of being specific and detailed.
+For example, in retirement, we have the freedom to travel more.
 Everyone wants to travel more but until you come up with details about what travel means to you, travel has no meaning.

 Freedom of choice is great unless there is too much choice.

-Choice is something the corporate world gave us.
-Their solution to increase sales is to give more options and more choice.
+The choice is something the corporate world gave us.
+Their solution to increase sales is to give more options and more choices.
 Different colors, models, sizes, shapes, options, styles, versions, etc. Some studies have shown the more choice we have, the more confused we get and sometimes to the point where we don’t make any decisions because it is all too overwhelming.

 Financial Freedom is not enough